 Unlike some cities, Huron isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Huron are a mix of both white- and blue-collar jobs.
-Overall, Huron is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Huron who work in management occupations (14.27%), office and administrative support (13.47%), and food service (12.21%).
+Overall, Huron is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Huron who work in management occupations (15.48%), office and administrative support (9.76%), and healthcare (9.51%).

-The education level of Huron citizens is very high relative to the national average among all cities (21.84%): 34.83% of adults in Huron have a bachelor's degree or even advanced degree.
+The population of Huron is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.45% of adults in Huron have a bachelor's degree or even advanced degree.

-The per capita income in Huron in 2010 was $30,776, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $123,104 for a family of four.
+The per capita income in Huron in 2018 was $43,362, which is wealthy relative to Ohio and the nation.
+This equates to an annual income of $173,448 for a family of four.
 However, Huron contains both very wealthy and poor people as well.

 The people who call Huron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huron include Irish, Italian, English, and French .
+Important ancestries of people in Huron include German, Irish, Italian, English, and Polish.

 The most common language spoken in Huron is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and German/Yiddish.